 Let us compare the experience of brass instrument manufacture by Yamaha, with the new, exciting ‘kid on the block’!

 Silver is a classic.
 It’s bright, pristine, striking and shines bright like a diamond!
 More practically, it fits flawlessly into the Silver Band and Brass Band scene and is good for hiding any dents and solder based repairs.

 Gold (okay lacquer,) is the choice of many brass musicians.
 This is because lacquer hides scratches and greasy hand prints far better than silver plate.
 Also, it’s usually cheaper.

-In the department of sound, Yamaha vs Edgware may as well be Orchestra vs Brass Band.
+When it comes to the sound, Yamaha vs Edgware could be a comparison in the realms of Orchestra vs Brass Band.

-Yamaha Brass is known for its characteristic bright, piercing sound.
-Although, credit where credits due, with the right player you can get almost any tone out of it:
+Yamaha Brass is known for its characteristic bright, piercing sound, yet they do offer slight variations with options of brass and the lacquer finish.
+Although, credit where credit is due, with the right player you can get almost any tone out of it:

 This is where the difference between Edgware and Yamaha is most pronounced.
 There is a pretty sizeable price difference between the two.
-Mainly that Edgware is f.a.r cheaper.
-Par exemple:
+Mainly that Edgware is far cheaper.
+For example:

 Edgware Concert Series ECR01 Bb Cornet – £499.00

 If you look at the Edgware Cornet, you will see all of the design features of the highest quality models on the market, including 1st & 3rd Valve tuning triggers as opposed to ring-slides.
 And what can you say about the Edgware Euphonium?
 Fully compensating 4-Valve pro model, which is more than £4k less than the Yamaha!!
 Un-Ber-Leivable!